Meet the winners of the Champions of Science

 Learn more about the application process

-The submitted health care solutions will be evaluated based on their ability to meet the following criteria:
+The submitted health care solutions were evaluated based on their ability to meet the following criteria:

 - Idea submission addresses at least one of the six challenge categories (Botanical Solutions; Packaging Innovations; Mental Health; Health Worker Support; Digital Health Tools; Essential Surgical Care).